Political Voice Over Commercials And The Effect Of Being Neutral

 Should My Facebook Page Be Personal or Professional in What I Share?

+Should you have a personal or professional facebook page?
 Facebook has done well for me in a lot of ways.
 It’s made a person who ordinarily struggles to reach out to friends actually keep in contact.
 And my facebook page is more than just a portal to my personal contacts.
 It’s been a great marketing tool also.
-I’ve been allowed to share my business with clients, potential clients and » Continue Reading.
+I’ve been allowed » Continue Reading.

 Debating the top 3 voiceover mics is sort of like debating who was the greatest boxers in history or the greatest major league slugger of all times or who was better, Biggie or Tupac.
 And I display my biases proudly.
 Muhammed Ali would’ve outsmarted Mike Tyson and won.
 Hank Aaron hit 755 home runs without steroids and Biggie was a » Continue Reading.